pgliaskovitis/confabulation-engine/README.md

 Introduction
 ------------

 Confabulation theory is a model of how cognition (understanding) could work in the brains of humans and animals (crows for example).
-It is essentially a massively parallelizable *graph-based* model for cognition.
+It is essentially a _**massively parallelizable graph-based model**_ for cognition.

 Imagine a graph node that can take on any one of multiple values/features.
-These values/features can be anything, e.g., strings, real vectors etc. Graph nodes are "modules".
-Node values are "symbols".
+These values/features can be anything, e.g., strings, real vectors etc. Graph nodes are *modules*.
+Node values are *symbols*.

-A confabulation architecture is a directed graph of multi-valued nodes.
+A *confabulation architecture* is a directed graph of multi-valued nodes.

 Nodes in the graph are connected to each other with directed edges.
-Edges are "knowledge links".
+Edges are *knowledge links*.
 An edge passes energy (excitation) from a source node to a target node, multiplied by its weight.
 However, the weight must encompass all pairs of possible values (symbols) of the source and target nodes, i.e., the edge weight is a matrix (or tensor) itself.
 The weight represents the conditional probability of the source symbol occurring given the target symbol has occurred, i.e., it is a likelihood value.

-"Confabulation" per se is contraction of the values professed by a node.
+*Confabulation* is contraction of the values professed by a node.
 Partial contraction (partial confabulation) can happen by silencing those symbols that are excited below a threshold.
 Extreme contraction (elementary confabulation) keeps only the module symbol with the maximum excitation and silences all others.

-A "thought process" is a highly concurrent program passing around energy in the graph and contracting the nodes (confabulating), so that, in the end, every node in the architecture professes a single value, i.e., a single symbol.
+A *thought process* is a highly concurrent program passing around energy in the graph and contracting the nodes (confabulating), so that, in the end, every node in the architecture professes a single value, i.e., a single symbol.

-The symbols and knowledge links can be learned *by any appropriate workable means*, i.e., *any mathematical model that learns features or likelihoods* (e.g., standard neural nets).
+The symbols and knowledge links can be learned _**by any appropriate workable means**_, i.e., _**any mathematical model that learns features or likelihoods**_ (e.g., standard neural nets).

 Thought processes are themselves confabulation architectures.
-The confabulation "swirl" is a thought process.
+The confabulation _swirl_ is such a thought process.

 The interesting problem is how to learn new and effective thought processes.
 Embodied intelligence may be a way to do this.